RenoKomarek/swarc-material/arc42/chapter2.md

 </div>

-These decisions form the cornerstones for your architecture.
-They are the foundation for many other detailed decisions or implementation rules.
+These architectural decisions are foundational to the overall system design.
+They are key to addressing specific problem statements, achieving quality goals, and adhering to constraints.

 <div class="formalpara-title">